casper-network/ceps/text/0014-native-currency.md

 The initial supply of Casper at mainnet launch will be 10 billion.
 The issuance schedule is out of the scope of this proposal.

+### Ortography and Usage

+Casper, CSPR and mote are all singular and always used without the plurality suffix -s.

+- Casper is always to be used with capital C: 100 Casper.
+- CSPR is always to be used with all capital letters: 100 CSPR.
+- Mote is used as a common noun, so the first letter is capitalized only when necessary, like at the beginning of a sentence: 100 mote.

 ## Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation